ProjecVirgil/VirgilAI/README.md

 ## First start

-The first start of Virgilio will be quite important, as it will generate an **IMPORTANT** key for configuring Virgilio via the APP.

-**Important notes:**.

-- The first start will be **same for all**, without taking into account the settings previously made with the setup.py programme, so once you have taken the key and **saved** it in a file for safety, you will need to restart Virgilio.
-- You can only generate a **MAXIMUM** of 5 keys per machine.
-- The first time you start Virgil immediately after booting, it will be much slower than a normal start.
+The first time you start Virgil immediately after booting, it will be much slower than a normal start.
 This is because Python, and Virgil in general, is **optimized** so that the more starts it has in a session, the faster it will start.

 ### How to use